Computerized Cognitive Training for Psychosis

 The trial protocol does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the study team or your healthcare provider.

-Is computerized cognitive training safe for people with psychosis?
+What prior data suggests that this computerized cognitive training is safe for individuals with psychosis?

 Caroline Demro, PhD